seanrhughes/regex-to-finite-automata/README.md

 Regular Expressions are used extensively in text manipulation.
 Their implementation at their core is mostly finite state machines, or in some specialized cases, recursive backtracking.
 These regular expressions have underlying finite state machines, regardless if they are seen by the user or not.
 Practical use cases often times generate very large finite state machines, so displaying them is not always very beneficial, but it is interesting at the very least to see their output.
+The files displaying these finite state machines are somewhat large (around 50-100 MB), so they can't easily be stored on GitHub.
+To view them, please download or preview them with the Google Drive links attached.
+You may need to zoom in to see the image at full detail.

 ### Matching Phone Numbers
 The regex <br>